stho32/M002-Library-Windows-CSharp/README.md

-# DotNet 6 app repository template
+# SQL Code Formatter Library

 The project is based on these [Requirements](Documentation/requirements.md) and is considered https://github.com/stho32/Training .